 You can also phone the Insurance Council of Australia's hotline on 1300 728 228 (from 8.30am to 5pm, Monday to Friday) for more information, as well as read their tips to assist during flood recovery.

 If you’re unhappy with the processing or outcome of your insurance claim you should make a formal complaint to your insurer.

-If you’re unhappy with the outcome of your complaint you can lodge a dispute with the Financial Ombudsman Service.
-The Ombudsman will offer free dispute resolution services.
+If you’re unhappy with the outcome of your complaint you can lodge a dispute with the Australian Financial Complaints Authority (AFCA).
+The AFCA will offer free dispute resolution services.
 If both parties can’t come to an agreement through this process they may then investigate the complaint and make a decision.